How Can a Border Crimes Defense Attorney Help?

 What is Federal Arms Trafficking?

 Federal arms trafficking is the illegal trade or transfer of firearms across state or national borders.
-This type of trafficking is a federal crime in the United States, and prosecution and punishment is controlled under the provisions of the Gun Control Act of 1968.
+This type of trafficking is a federal crime in the United States, and prosecution and punishment are controlled under the provisions of the Gun Control Act of 1968.
 Federal arms trafficking may also involve the sale or transfer of firearms to individuals prohibited by law from owning firearms, such as convicted felons or persons with a history of mental illness.
 In such border crime cases, those involved in the trafficking could face charges of both arms trafficking and illegal firearms sales.

 What is Federal Wildlife Trafficking?

 Federal wildlife trafficking is the illegal trade or sale of protected or endangered species or their parts or products.
 This type of trafficking violates federal laws in the United States, such as the Endangered Species Act and the Lacey Act.
-This border crime is often carried out for profit derived from the sale of the animal or its parts that can be used for a variety of purposes, including use in traditional medicine or to be illegally kept as exotic pets.
+This border crime is often carried out for profit derived from the sale of the animal or its parts that can be used for various purposes, including use in traditional medicine or to be illegally kept as exotic pets.

 What is Intellectual Property Theft?